ACCOUNT CLERK CAREER GUIDE

 5. Account Clerk Certifications

-Certified Bookkeeper (CB) — recognized credential validating core bookkeeping competency for clerks
+Certified Bookkeeper (CB) - validates core bookkeeping and financial records competency

-QuickBooks Certified User (QBCU) — demonstrates software proficiency widely required across employers
+QuickBooks Certified User (QBCU) - demonstrates proficiency in the most widely used small-business accounting platform

 6. Account Clerk Salary in the United States